AI Agent Tools: What Business Teams Need to Decide

 1. Agent Frameworks (Build From Scratch)

 These are the foundational tools for developers who want full control over agent behavior.
+For a deeper comparison of the main options, see our guide to AI agent frameworks.

 • Best for: Developers who need fine-grained control